DylanYu/NLP/README.md

     *??ed -> *?
 (PAST)(VEN)

 ####Irregular verbs:

 **not included yet**

 ###Dictionary

+The dictionary we employed is an English-Chinese one, which contains the word, charactertistic, and explanation.

 The dictionary in this repo is converted from a [original ISO-8859 version](http://nlp.nju.edu.cn/MT_Lecture/dic_ec.rar "Nanjing University  NLP resource") to UTF-8.

 **DO NOT** use them for any commercial purposes.